Holistic Birth Doula in Chilliwack, BC

 Birth Doula Package Includes:

 1 phone or video consultation at no charge, to see if we're a good fit.

-Unlimited support from time of hire until about eight weeks postpartum.
+Unlimited support from time of hire until about four weeks postpartum.
 Call, text, or email when you have questions, concerns, or updates to share.

 On-call for birth support starting at 37 weeks gestation.
-Weekly online check-ins from this point until your baby is born.
+Weekly check-ins from this point until your baby is born.

 During your birth process, I will play a supportive role for you (and your partner if you have one), encouraging and standing with you.
 I will help you to feel calm and safe, so that you can follow your body's instincts and urges.
 I provide comfort as needed, with such things as massage, Reiki, reflexology, supporting your movement, and pain relief techniques, including use of a TENS unit and birth pool.
 I will act as a calming presence throughout your journey, staying until a few hours after your baby is born.